sumitkoomar/JWTauthentication/README.md

 - Dockerized for easy deployment and scalability in microservices architectures.
 - RESTful API endpoints for seamless integration with frontend applications.

+## Docker Hub Repository
+Find the Docker image for this project on Docker Hub: sumitkoomar/go-jwt-authentication

 ## Installation

 1. Clone the repository: